yasomaru/go-sdk/design/design.md

 **Differences from mcp-go**: Version 0.26.0 of mcp-go defines 24 server hooks.
 Each hook consists of a field in the `Hooks` struct, a `Hooks.Add` method, and a type for the hook function.
 These are rarely used.
 The most common is `OnError`, which occurs fewer than ten times in open-source code.

+#### Rate Limiting

+Rate limiting can be configured using middleware.
+Please see [examples/rate-limiting](<https://github.com/modelcontextprotocol/go-sdk/tree/main/examples/rate-limiting>] for an example on how to implement this.

 ### Errors

 With the exception of tool handler errors, protocol errors are handled transparently as Go errors: errors in server-side feature handlers are propagated as errors from calls from the `ClientSession`, and vice-versa.